 Our 10th anniversary was approaching quickly, and we wanted to do something special to commemorate the occasion.

-We had heard about the beauty of Lucerne Switzerland from other travelers and decided that it would be the perfect backdrop for a memorable celebration.
+We had heard about the beauty of Lucerne, Switzerland from other travelers.
+So, we decided that it would be the perfect backdrop for a memorable anniversary celebration.
 When we saw that sailing lessons were available, the whole trip suddenly came together.

-We had been talking about the possibility of living on a sailboat at some point as a way to enhance our nomadic lifestyle.
+Mimi and I had talked about the possibility of living on a sailboat at some point.
+We saw it as a way to enhance our nomadic lifestyle.

-We also knew enough to expect that it was not as simple as hopping on a boat and sailing off into the sunset.
+But we also knew that it wouldn’t be as simple as hopping on a boat and sailing off into the sunset.
 Nature can be brutal, and you can’t expect the ocean to cooperate with an inexperienced sailor.
-So, we figured that the first step for us would be to take a sailing lesson and see if a sailing lifestyle would be something that could work for us.
+So, we figured that the first step for us would be to take a sailing lesson.
+That way we could see if a sailing lifestyle would be something that could work for us.

-Lake Lucerne is calm and seemed like a logical place for an easy first lesson.
+Lake Lucerne is calm and it seemed like a logical place for an easy first lesson.

 Learning to sail is not something that can be learned quickly, and we wanted to start as simple as possible.
-We found an instructor named Andi who gave lessons at Lucerne Bay and he was flexible enough to work with us to pick the right day based on the weather conditions.
-There were two different types of boats available to learn on and we chose the smaller of the two called a Surprise Cruiser.
+We found an instructor named Andi who gave lessons at Lucerne Bay.
+His schedule was flexible enough to work with us.
+Andi picked the best available day for the lesson based on the weather conditions that week.
+With two different sized boats available to learn on, we chose the smaller of the two called a Surprise Cruiser.

-It was a beautiful day in the most gorgeous of settings when we met up with Andi and set sail on our first lesson.
+It was a beautiful day in the most gorgeous of settings when we met up with Andi.
+Eager to get started, we set sail on our first lesson.

-We appreciated the fact the he wanted us to be very hands on.
-He handled the most difficult of tasks, probably because he didn’t want a couple of newbies sinking his boat, but for the most part he had us do everything.
-Experience is the best teacher and he was great about giving us instructions while we went through the mechanics of sailing around the lake.
+We appreciated the fact that Andi wanted us to be very hands on.
+He handled the most difficult of tasks.
+Probably because he didn’t want a couple of newbies sinking his boat, but overall he had us do everything.
+Experience is the best teacher and he was great about giving us detailed instructions.
+Following his instructions, we went through the mechanics of sailing around the lake.

 We took turns with all of the aspects involved with sailing the Surprise Cruiser.

-Andi had me focus on the steering and keeping the sails catching the wind while Mimi did most of the work with the jib sail.
+Andi had me focus on the steering and keeping the sails catching the wind.
+Mimi did most of the work with the jib sail.
 The most challenging aspect that we learned was about tacking which is a method of sailing into the wind.
-The trick is to zig-zag back and forth to catch the wind at an angle since sailing directly into the wind would be impossible.
+The trick is to zig-zag back and forth to catch the wind.
+You have to position the sail at an angle since sailing directly into the wind would be impossible.

-We learned a lot that day, but it also made us realize how much more we still had to learn if this was going to be something that we could commit to as a lifestyle.
+We learned a lot that day.
+It made us realize how much more we still had to

 Andi was a great teacher and we couldn’t have asked for a more beautiful setting.
 The sun was shining, and the mountains framed the backdrop for some of the most gorgeous scenery we could imagine.
 On a day as perfect as that, it was easy to see how people could fall in love with the sailing lifestyle.
 We still haven’t ruled out the possibility of sailing away one day, but we now know that we will need many more lessons and practice.